Assault and Domestic Violence Lawyers in Germantown, Silver Spring and throughout Montgomery County, Maryland Staunchly Defending Your Rights

 The criminal justice system is complicated, and the consequences of a conviction can be serious.
 An experienced domestic violence and assault lawyer will know how to investigate your case, find witnesses, and build a strong defense.
 If you are facing charges, you need an advocate on your side who will fight for you.

 When you are looking for a domestic violence and assault attorney, it is important to find someone with experience handling these types of cases.
-You should also look for an attorney who is knowledgeable about the laws in your state.
+You should also look for a family law lawyer who is knowledgeable about the laws in your state.
 Additionally, you should make sure that the attorney you choose is someone you feel comfortable with and who you can trust.